violentmonkey/violentmonkey.github.io/content/api/gm.md

     When set to `true`, no cookie will be sent with the request and since VM2.12.5 the response cookies will be ignored.

+    When absent, an inverted value of Greasemonkey4-compatible `withCredentials` is used.
+Note that Violentmonkey sends cookies by default, like Tampermonkey, but unlike Greasemonkey4 (same-origin `url` only).

   Event handlers:

   - <Field name="onabort?" type="() => void" />